w4iei/klavecimbelcircuitpython/docs/library/photon_rs485.rst

 ``photon_rs485`` wraps a UART and a DE (driver enable) pin to implement a simple framed protocol with a fixed preamble and CRC32.
-Use :py:meth:`photon_rs485.RS485.read_frames` and :py:meth:`photon_rs485.RS485.send_frame` to manage framing in Python, or set a one or more auto-reply handlers for request/response polling.
+Use :py:meth:`photon_rs485.RS485.read_frames` and :py:meth:`photon_rs485.RS485.send_frame` to manage framing in Python, or configure auto-reply handlers for request/response polling.

 The TX path uses DMA on RP2350 to reduce CPU overhead.